Lagrangian reconstruction of Barrow holographic dark energy in interacting tachyon model: Conclusions and outlook

 \section{Conclusions and outlook}

 The origin of the accelerated expansion of the Universe is an open problem in modern Cosmology.
 To date, the most reliable explanation is provided by the existence of an enigmatic form of energy - the Dark Energy - affecting the Universe on large scales.
 Several candidates have been considered to account for this phenomenon.
-In particular, the holographic dark energy has been largely studied, also in connection with different real scalar field theories, such as quintessence~\cite{Peebles:1987ek,Ratra:1987rm,Wetterich:1987fm,Frieman:1995pm,Turner:1997npq,Caldwell:1997ii}, K-essence~\cite{Armendariz-Picon:2000nqq}, phantom~\cite{Caldwell:1999ew,Caldwell:2003vq,Nojiri:2003vn}, braneworld~\cite{Amendola:1999er}, interacting models~\cite{Deffayet:2001pu} and tachyon~\cite{Sen:2002in,Setare:2007hq}.
+In particular, the holographic dark energy has been largely studied, also in connection with different real scalar field theories, such as quintessence~\cite{Ratra:1987rm,Frieman:1995pm,Turner:1997npq,Caldwell:1997ii}, K-essence~\cite{Armendariz-Picon:2000nqq}, phantom~\cite{Caldwell:1999ew,Caldwell:2003vq,Nojiri:2003vn}, interacting models~\cite{Deffayet:2001pu} and tachyon~\cite{Setare:2007hq} (see also~\cite{colg1,colg2} for arguments that theoretically rule out quintessence and K-essence).
 Recently, the interest has been extended to the Tsallis holographic dark energy~\cite{Tavayef:2018xwx,Saridakis:2018unr,Saridakis:2020zol,Moradpour:2020dfm,Drepanou:2021jiv} and the possibility of using it to describe the dynamics of the tachyon field~\cite{Liu:2021heo}.